ulfurinn/wongi-engine/README.md

 	engine << ["friend", "symmetric", true]

-If you still have the "self-printer" rule installed, you will see some new friendships pop up!
+If you still have the "self-printer" rule installed, you will see some new friendships pop up immediately!

 The built-in `gen` action creates new facts, taking either fixed values or variables as arguments.
 (It will complain if use provide a variable that isn't bound by the time it's activated.)
 Here, it takes all relations we've defined to be [symmetric](http://en.wikipedia.org/wiki/Symmetric_relation), finds all couples in those sorts of relations and turns them around.